-Jean-Claude Charr, Raphaël Couturier, Ahmed Fanfakh and Arnaud Giersch FEMTO-ST Institute
+Jean-Claude Charr, Raphaël Couturier, Ahmed Fanfakh and Arnaud Giersch FEMTO-ST Institute University of Franche-Comté

-University of Franche-Comté IUT de Belfort-Montbéliard, Rue Engel Gros, BP 27, 90016 Belfort, France Fax: (+33) 3 84 58 77 32
+IUT de Belfort-Montbéliard, 19 avenue du Maréchal Juin, BP 527, 90016 Belfort cedex, France Email: {jean-claude.charr,raphael.couturier,ahmed.fanfakh\badri\muslim,arnaud.giersch}@univ-fcomte.fr

-Email: {jean-claude.charr, raphael.couturier, ahmed.fanfakh, arnaud.giersch}@univ-fcomte.fr

 Abstract-Dynamic Voltage Frequency Scaling (DVFS) can be applied to modern CPUs.
 This technique is usually used to reduce the energy consumed by a CPU while computing.
-Indeed, power consumption by a processor at a given instant is exponentially related to its frequency.
+Indeed, power consumption by a processor at a given time is exponentially related to its frequency.
 Thus, decreasing the frequency reduces the power consumed by the CPU.
-However, it can also significantly affect the performance of the executed program if it is compute bound and a low CPU frequency is selected.
+However, it can also significantly affect the performance of the executed program if it is compute bound and if a low CPU frequency is selected.
 The performance degradation ratio can even be higher than the saved energy ratio.
-Therefore, the chosen scaling factor must give the best possible tradeoff between energy reduction and performance.
+Therefore, the chosen scaling factor must give the best possible trade-off between energy reduction and performance.